Last Updated on December 29, 2022 by Lawrence Berezin

-No Standing parking tickets come in many shapes and sizes but share something in common
+No-standing parking tickets come in all shapes and sizes

-The first step in avoiding these nasty tickets is by learning the definition of “Standing.”
+The first step in avoiding these nasty tickets is learning the definition of “Standing.”

 Let’s take the No Standing class together and see if we can keep our money where it belongs…In our wallets.